 • Course overview

-Eligibility: This course is open to South Gloucestershire adult social care employees only.
+Eligibility: This course is open to South Gloucestershire Council adult social care employees only.

 This one-day course acknowledges the vital role that carers play as key partners in Adult Social Care.
 We will examine key data about carers and their lives, along with some of the common challenges they face.
 You will have the opportunity to reflect on and share your own lived and professional experiences of caring, as well as learn from the experiences of your colleagues.
 A South Gloucestershire carer will speak to the group about their experiences and the positive difference that professionals can make.